adasMatt/twogeCICD/readme.md

 ## App launch and CICD Implementation
 Before CICD, the application is brought up and running via:
-1. Terraform technology to create the RDS instance (not included in this repo, but see Other Things topic below for more information on how to set that up)
+1. Terraform technology to create the AWS RDS instance (not included in this repo, but see Other Things topic below for more information on how to set that up)
 2. Dockerfile (add more detail)
 3. Elastic Beanstalk CLI commands:
  	- eb init